1820

 21. What happened to her husband?

-22. Why did she decide to change the route of the Underground
+22. Why did she decide to change the route of the Underground Railroad to Canada.

 23. Where did she establish her basis for working?